KhronosGroup/KTX-Software/BUILDING.md

 ```
 ##### Apple Silicon and Universal Binaries

 Macs are either based on Intel or the newer Apple Silicon architecture.
-By default CMake configures to build for your hosts platform, whichever it is.
-If you want to cross compile universal binaries (that support both platforms), add the paramter `-DCMAKE_OSX_ARCHITECTURES="\$(ARCHS_STANDARD)"` to cmake.
+By default CMake configures to build for your host's platform, whichever it is.
+If you want to cross compile universal binaries (that support both platforms), add the parameter `-DCMAKE_OSX_ARCHITECTURES="\$(ARCHS_STANDARD)"` to cmake.

 > **Known limitations:**
 > - Load tests apps are not supported on native Apple Silicon and cannot be cross compiled for Intel either
-> - Intel Macs have support for SSE, but if you're building universal binaries, you have to disable SSE in order or the build will fail
+> - Intel Macs have support for SSE, but if you're building universal binaries, you have to disable SSE or the build will fail

 Example how to build universal binaries